ietf-wg-cellar/matroska-specification/iana_matroska_ids.md

 a Change Controller (IETF or email of registrant) and an optional Reference to a document describing the Element ID.

-Element IDs are described in Section 5 of [@!RFC8794].
-Element IDs are encoded using the VINT mechanism described in Section 4 of [@!RFC8794] and can be between one and five octets long.
+Element IDs are encoded
+using the VINT mechanism described in Section 4 of [@!RFC8794] and can be between one and five octets long.
 Five-octet-long Element IDs are possible only if declared in the EBML header.

+Element IDs are described in Section 5 of [@!RFC8794] with errata 7189 and 7191.

 One-octet Matroska Element IDs are to be allocated according to the "RFC Required" policy [@!RFC8126].